Otto DIY — Mobile

 Otto is one of the most beloved open-source DIY robots: a small bipedal walker that anyone can build with a 3D printer, an Arduino Nano, and four micro servos.
 Originally created by the Otto DIY community, Otto can walk, turn, dance, sing, and emote with optional ultrasonic, sound, and LED matrix add-ons.

 This Program is a learning interface for the Otto DIY platform.
 Full hardware control runs on the Arduino firmware in the source repo below.
-The orobot.io control sandbox lets you experiment with the command surface (walk, turn, jump, gestures, songs) before wiring it into your own Otto.
+The orobot.io control sandbox lets you experiment with the command surface before wiring it into your own Otto.

 Specs